NiklasTR/treatment_induced_organoid_phenotypes/README.md

 	* umap_absolute_all_drugs_tidy.Rds - all included organoid objects in UMAP projection with metadata
 	* umap_absolute_all_drugs_sampled.Rds - a subset of the UMAP object above, that represents 5% of the original corpus, ca. 300k objects

+# src - source code required to process data and run models
+## src/data

+Utils.py contains two functions that have a manual annotation for every imaged plate:
+* get_rep_ids
+* get_rep_ids_real

+new plates can be added here and deprecated plates can be commented out.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>